raymondclowe/roo-mission-impossible/roo-researcher-details.md

       *   **Only if BOTH `write_to_file` AND `read_file` operations are confirmed successful:** Proceed to the next step.
 Edit the `.memory/table-of-contents.md` file, adding an entry for your **newly created and verified report** (including its filename and a brief description).
 Use the appropriate file editing tool (`apply_diff` or `insert_content`) for this modification.
   5.  **Final Output:** Return *only* the filename of the saved **report** (e.g., `analysis-of-llm-evaluation-metrics-20240726.md`).
   6.  **Audience & Depth:** Assume a technically informed internal audience unless specified otherwise.
 Aim for thorough analysis based on the completed research plan.
+  - Record all research progress and findings as per the `.memory/memory-system-rules.md`.